 IJssel-Vecht delta Region

 At the end of 2015, the central government and the region adopted the results of the IJssel-Vecht delta MIRT Study.
-The regional authorities have set down an implementation programme for the strategy regarding multi-layer flood risk management and climate-proofing of the IJssel-Vecht delta.
+In 2016, the regional authorities incorporated the results in an implementation strategy.
 The measures can be divided into four issues: dynamic water level management, multi-layer flood risk management, climate-resilient development, and innovative collaboration (e.g., experimenting together with private parties on forms of financial collaboration and legal arrangements).
 The central government is supporting the efforts by exchanging knowledge and providing a platform for the project.
-The region is actively looking for areas in the eastern part of the delta, where multi-layer flood risk management or “smart combinations” appear promising.
+The region is actively looking for projects in which multi-layer flood risk management or “smart combinations” appear promising.